magenta/magenta/magenta/models/improv_rnn/README.md

 ### Create SequenceExamples

 SequenceExamples are fed into the model during training and evaluation.
 Each SequenceExample will contain a sequence of inputs and a sequence of labels that represent a lead sheet.
 Run the command below to extract lead sheets from our NoteSequences and save them as SequenceExamples.
-If we specify an `--eval_output` and an `--eval_ratio`, two collections of SequenceExamples will be generated, one for training, and one for evaluation.
+Two collections of SequenceExamples will be generated, one for training, and one for evaluation, where the fraction of SequenceExamples in the evaluation set is determined by `--eval_ratio`.
 With an eval ratio of 0.10, 10% of the extracted drum tracks will be saved in the eval collection, and 90% will be saved in the training collection.

 ```
 improv_rnn_create_dataset \